DenisBiondic/RealTimeMicroservices/ReadMe.md

 ## Side notes

+### Websockets

+For websockets to work through ingress, sticky session has to be used, which is implemented using affinity cookies at the moment (check the ingress definition of the BFF)

+### Redis
 Check redis: `kubectl run redis-cli-image -i --tty --rm --image redis -n realtime-microservices -- /bin/sh` You can then run something like `redis-cli -h redis` and `SUBSCRIBE Notification-Channel`